JonoSax/3DHistologicalReconstruction/README.md

         - SegmentID, CONTINUOUS IMPROVEMENT
             From annotations on the image, align the samples

+        - SingleSegmentExtract, PARTIALLY FUNCTIONAL/UNDER CONSTRUCTION
+            Extracts from the n size tif file the tissue sample as defined by a .bound file

         - SpecimenID, UNDER CONSTRUCTION
             Extracts the sample exactly from the whole slice and automatically identifies features which can be used by SegmentID to align the samples

+        - tif2pdf, MOSTLY FUNCTIONAL
+            Downsamples the tif files producting jpeg files and collating them into a pdf

     - CI_[], Creating Information which is value add to the tissue